lydxlx1/lydxlx1.github.io/_posts/2020-03-09-selective-aggregation.md

 ```

 ## Fun Fact
-I only surfaced this cool feature from [this request](https://github.com/prestodb/presto/issues/5085) on Presto's Github page.
+I surfaced this cool feature from [this request](https://github.com/prestodb/presto/issues/5085) on Presto's Github page.

 As stated by the last comment,
 > Is this feature documented anywhere?
 I only found it because https://stackoverflow.com/questions/55504820/presto-filter-array-of-rows-inside-aggregation